hamishgibbs/bilingual/README.md

 git clone https://github.com/hamishgibbs/bilingual.git
 ```

-Enter the cloned repository and create an environment file with a token for your Jupyter kernel:
+Enter the cloned repository (`cd bilingual`) and create an environment file with a token for your Jupyter kernel:

 ``` {bash}
 echo "JUPYTER_TOKEN=super_secret" >> .env